Fort Humboldt State Historic Park: Restoration

-Fort Humboldt stands out as one of the first sites in Eureka recognized and preserved for its historic value.
 According to one historian, "Mr. Cooper was aware of the importance of the lonely Fort.
 He spent $1,500 to restore the former hospital to a condition as near as possible to what it had been originally."
 Cooper eventually worked with California State Senator Selvage to pass a bill that would appropriate $32,000 for the State to purchase Fort Humboldt.
 However, the bid to purchase Fort Humboldt for the public met with local opposition.

 For example, an editorial in the Blue Lake Advocate stated: "The whole scheme is a silly outburst of a maudlin sentimentalism which is simply ridiculous and is the laughing stock of the community.
 To take $32,000 from the taxpayer for the state to buy a few acres of land suitable only for a potato patch or a truck garden will be paying too much" (4 February 1906).

 Public sentiment against the purchase won out, but the Cooper family continued to preserve the fort site until W.S.
 Cooper's death.
 At that time, his wife and daughter donated the land and the one remaining building to the City of Eureka.
 The City accepted the donation and the site was dedicated for use as a public park.

 In the 1930s, local veteran organizations became interested in restoration of the fort.
 They took pictures that they sent to the National Archives in Washington, D.C. for plans and specifications of the fort, and began restoration of the area and development of a museum.
 The job turned out to be larger than they could do, and soon the Works Progress Administration was worked into the project.

 Fort Humboldt was registered as a California Historical Landmark on January 11, 1935.

-Also during the 1930s, the "Days of General Grant" was a four-day celebration centering on the Independence Day.
-Local businesses went all-out making storefronts look like pioneer days.
-The male citizens grew beards, and both men and women dressed in 19th century clothing.
-The celebration repeated four or five years in a row.
+Also during the 1930s, the "Days of General Grant" was a four-day celebration centering on Independence Day.
+Local businesses made storefronts look like pioneer days.
+Male citizens grew beards, and both men and women dressed in 19th century clothing.
+The celebration repeated annually for four or five years.
 Prior to the fourth annual celebration in 1939, the Humboldt Standard newspaper wrote that, "it is an event which holds promise of becoming one of the lasting pioneer pageants of the West, comparable in importance to the Salinas Rodeo, the Pendleton Roundup, and the Portland Rose Festival."